Ayobamidele/Hng_scrum/README.md

 # Hng_scrum

 ## Project Overview
-#### Welcome to the Hng_scrum repository!
-This project follows a structured branching workflow to streamline development, testing, and deployment.
+#### This project follows a structured branching workflow to streamline development, testing, and deployment.
 The repository includes both backend and frontend components, with the following technologies:

 #### Languages: TypeScript (94.9%), Python (4.4%), Others (0.7%)
 #### Repository URL: GitHub - Anniedevkiller/Hng_scrum